fineanmol/plant-tree/README.md

-🎄 Updated on Sat, 27 Sep 2025 20:59:26 GMT
+🌱 Updated on Sat, 27 Sep 2025 21:11:45 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Simplicity is the soul of efficiency."